andrewlock/NetEscapades.AspNetCore.SecurityHeaders/README.md

 ### 1. Configure your policies using `AddSecurityHeaderPolicies()`

 You can configure named and default policies by calling `AddSecurityHeaderPolicies()` on `IServiceCollection`.
 You can configure the default policy to use, as well as any named policies.
-For example, the following configures the default policy (used when `UseSecurityHeaders()` is called without any arguments), and a named policy:
+For example, the following configures the default policy (used for all requests that are not customised for an endpoint), and a named policy:

 ```csharp
 var builder = WebApplication.CreateBuilder();